 - 2. A Summarized Record of Proceedings, under Article 15, UCMJ, as contained in Army Regulation 27-10, or AF Form 3070, as they may be amended or replaced, must be used to record the summarized nonjudicial punishment proceedings.
-However, the notification of the right to demand a trial by court-martial must be stricken from the form. - 36.
-If a commanding officer who intends to impose nonjudicial punishment determines that a summarized proceeding is appropriate, the accused must be notified in writing of: - (a) The intent of the commanding officer to initiate nonjudicial punishment; - (b) The intent of the commanding officer to use summarized proceedings: - (c) The lack of a right on the part of the accused to demand a trial by court-martial;
+However, the notification of the right to demand a trial by court-martial must be stricken from the form. - 3.
+If a commanding officer who intends to impose nonjudicial punishment determines that a summarized proceeding is appropriate, the accused must be notified in writing of:

+(a) The intent of the commanding officer to initiate

+nonjudicial punishment;

+(b) The intent of the commanding officer to use summarized proceedings;

+(c) The lack of a right on the part of the accused to demand a trial by court-martial;

-- (d) The maximum punishments allowable pursuant to the 2 summarized proceeding; 3 - (e) The right of the accused to remain silent; - (f) Each offense that the accused has allegedly committed with reference to the sections of the law allegedly violated; - (g) The right of the accused to confront witnesses, examine the evidence and submit matters in defense, extenuation and mitigation; and - (h) The right of the accused to appeal.
+- (d) The maximum punishments allowable pursuant to the summarized proceeding; - (e) The right of the accused to remain silent;

+(f) Each offense that the accused has allegedly committed with reference to the sections of the law allegedly violated;

-- If a commanding officer determines that a summarized proceeding is appropriate, the accused does not have the right to consult with counsel before the hearing and the accused does not have the right to counsel or a spokesperson during the hearing. - Consistent with the regulations applicable to the accused's service, if a hearing is scheduled, notification of the date and time of the hearing may be made orally or in writing.
+- (g) The right of the accused to confront witnesses, examine the evidence and submit matters in defense, extenuation and mitigation; and - (h) The right of the accused to appeal within the period set forth in subsection 4 of NRS 412.296. - 4.
+If a commanding officer determines that a summarized proceeding is appropriate, the accused does not have the right to consult with counsel before the hearing and the accused does not have the right to counsel or a spokesperson during the hearing.

+- 5. Consistent with the regulations applicable to the accused's service, if a hearing is scheduled, notification of the date and time of the hearing may be made orally or in writing.
 The hearing must be scheduled not earlier than 24 hours and not later than 60 days after the accused receives notification pursuant to subsection 3 of the intent of the commanding officer to impose nonjudicial punishment. - Sec.
 16. 1.
-A commanding officer who, after preliminary inquiry, determines that the punishment options will include restraint-of-freedom punishments shall use a formal proceeding. - If the commanding officer determines that a formal proceeding is appropriate, the accused must be notified in writing of: - (a) The intent of the commanding officer to initiate nonjudicial punishment; - (b) The intent of the commanding officer to use a formal proceeding; - 31 (c) The maximum punishments allowable under the formal 32 proceeding; - (d) The right of the accused to remain silent; - (e) Each offense that the accused has allegedly committed with 34 35 reference to sections of the law that are alleged to have been violated: 36 - (f) The right of the accused to confront witnesses, examine the evidence and submit matters in defense, extenuation and mitigation: - 40 (g) The right of the accused to consult with a judge advocate 41 and the location of such counsel; - (h) The right of the accused to demand a trial by court-martial at any time before the imposition of the nonjudicial punishment; and - (i) The right of the accused to appeal.
+A commanding officer who, after preliminary inquiry, determines that the punishment options will include restraint-of-freedom punishments shall use a formal proceeding. - 2.
+If the commanding officer determines that a formal proceeding is appropriate, the accused must be notified in writing of: - (a) The intent of the commanding officer to initiate nonjudicial punishment; - (b) The intent of the commanding officer to use a formal proceeding; - (c) The maximum punishments allowable under the formal proceeding; - (d) The right of the accused to remain silent; - (e) Each offense that the accused has allegedly committed with reference to sections of the law that are alleged to have been violated: - (f) The right of the accused to confront witnesses, examine the evidence and submit matters in defense, extenuation and mitigation; - (g) The right of the accused to consult with a judge advocate and the location of such counsel; - (h) The right of the accused to demand a trial by court-martial at any time before the imposition of the nonjudicial punishment; and - (i) The right of the accused to appeal. - 3.
+If the commanding officer determines that a formal proceeding is appropriate, the accused must be given a reasonable time to consult with counsel, to gather matters in defense, extenuation and mitigation and to decide whether to accept the nonjudicial punishment or demand a trial by court-martial.
+This decision period must be at least 48 hours, depending on the availability of counsel, but such period may be extended at the request of the accused. - 4.
+The commanding officer is not bound by the formal rules of evidence before courts-martial and may consider any matter the commanding officer reasonably believes is relevant to the offense.